prefix-dev/pixi-build-backends/backends/pixi-build-ros/README.md

   - Should there be logic to handle the full mapping to `conda-forge`?
 - How to deal with `conditions` in a `depend`? e.g.: `<exec_depend condition="$ROS_VERSION == 1">catkin</exec_depend>`, `<depend condition="$PLATFORM == X3">hobot-multimedia-dev</depend>`
 - How do we handle `target` specific dependencies in a `package.xml`?

+# Big TODOs
+- [ ] Add the version of the dependencies to the requirements.
+They are fully ignored at the moment.
+- [ ] Proper e2e tests.
+- [ ] Add support for Windows.